JoeAlmanza/keepr/Readme.md

 # Requirements

-- Visitors can see all `keep`s (login not required)
+X Visitors can see all `keep`s (login not required)
-- `Keep` cards are displayed in accordance to mock
-	- A `keep` card includes image, title, creator avatar
-	- Clicking on the creator avatar navigates to the creators profile page *(stop propagate)*
+X `Keep` cards are displayed in accordance to mock - A `keep` card includes image, title, creator avatar - Clicking on the creator avatar navigates to the creators profile page _(stop propagate)_

-- Cards follow a mansonry layout *(bootstrap card columns OR masonry)*
-- Clicking on a `keep` card opens the `keep` in a modal which adheres to mock
-	- Keep Count
-	- View Count
-	- Keep Description
-	- Keep Title
-	- Keep Creator name and avatar
-	- Keep Image
-	- Add to vault functionality
+- Cards follow a mansonry layout _(bootstrap card columns OR masonry)_ X Clicking on a `keep` card opens the `keep` in a modal which adheres to mock - Keep Count - View Count - Keep Description - Keep Title - Keep Creator name and avatar - Keep Image - Add to vault functionality
-- All users have a public profile page
+  X All users have a public profile page
 - The profile page adheres to mock:
   - **Public** vaults
   - **Private** vaults if it is their own page
   - Keeps created by that user
   - Total `keep`s count
   - Total public `vault`s count
   - The users name and avatar
 - Each `vault` has its own route where users can view all of the `keeps` in the vault
 - On the `vault` page, if the `vault` is private and not the active users the request fails
 - From the `vault` page if the user is the creator they can remove `keep`s from the `vault`